estarsyang/java_basic/README.md

 12. Update house:
     1. updateHouse: `view layer`, `updateHouse` method in `HouseView.java`.
 13. `HouseRentApp` is the main input of the app.

+# Chapter10 Obejct oriented(High)

+## Class variable / static variable

+1. Question: Many children play the game, and other children keep joining the game, how many children play the game?
+    Basic previous study, we can define a varable name `count` to count the children number. like below coding...

+        ```java
+        class Children {
+            private String name;
+            // ...
+            public void join(){
+                // join the game..
+            }
+        }

+        // main
+        int count = 0;

+        Children child1 =  new Children();
+        child1.join();
+        count++;

+        Children child2 =  new Children();
+        child2.join();
+        count++;

+        // ...
+        ```
+    Above code seems that solve the question, but it is not good.
+Since
+    1. Varable `count` is independent of any object.
+    2. Access `count` is troublesome, not use oop

+    Base on these problems, we need to use **class variable** or **static varibale**.
+The feature of the variable is shared by all instances of class.

+    ```java
+        class Children {
+            private String name;
+            // add class variable / static variable
+            public static int count = 0;

+            public void join(){
+                // join the game..
+            }

+            // main
+            Children child1 =  new Children();
+            child1.join();
+            child1.count++;

+            Children child2 =  new Children();
+            child2.join();
+            child2.count++;

+            // ...
+        }
+    ```
+2. Introduciton: The static variable can be used to refer to the common property of all objects (which is not unique for each object).
+Anyone object of class to access the variable will return the same value, and anyone object to modify the variable will modify the same variable.
+3. Grammar:
+    ```java
+    // access modify + static + data type + variable name (recommend)
+    public static int count;

+    // or
+    // static + access modify + data type + variable name
+    static public int count;
+    ```
+4. Access static variable
+    ```java
+    // className.variable (recommend)
+    Child.count;
+    // ObjectName.variable
+    child1.count
+    ```
+    1. example
+        ```java
+        // main
+        System.out.println(A.name);

+        // obejct.variable
+        A a = new A();
+        System.out.println(a.name);

+        // class A
+        class A{
+            public static String name = "tom";
+        }
+        ```
+5. Detail
+    1. When to use: A variable need to common use.
+    2. Different with non-static variable: static variable could be shared by all object of same class but non-static variable only could be use by its object.
+    3. Static variable is initial when import class.
+Although don't new a object, you can use static variable.
+    4. Lifecycle of static class start with class import, end with class recycle.
+## Class method / static method.

+1. Introduction
+    1. A static method in Java is a method that is part of a class rather than an instance of that class.
+    2. Every instance of a class has access to the method.
+    3. Static methods have access to class variables (static variables) without using the class’s object (instance).
+    4. Only static data may be accessed by a static method.
+It is unable to access data that is not static (instance variables).
+    5. In both static and non-static methods, static methods can be accessed directly.
+2. Program
+    ```java
+    // access modify + static + dataType + variableName (recommend)
+    public static int test(){}

+    // static + access modify + dataType + variableName
+    public static int test(){}
+    ```
+3. Call static method
+    ```java
+    // className.staticMethod
+    A.test();
+    // or
+    // ObjectName.staticMethod
+    a.test();
+    ```
+4. Application scenario (Utils)
+    When a method don't hava any properties and methods of a class, the method usually to be a static method. like util library, `Math`, `Array`and so on.
+    ```java
+    class MyTool {
+        public static int sum(double n1, double n2){
+            return n1 + n2;
+        }
+    }
+    ```
+5. Notes:
+    1. No `this` or `super` keywork in static method.
+        ```java
+        public static void test(){
+            super.xxx // error
+            this.xx // error

+        }
+        ```
+    2. Could be call by class or object.
+    3. Call non-static method need to use object, can't directly use class to call.
+    4. Static method can only access static variables or methods.
+    5. Non-static method can access non-static variable or method and static variable or method.
+    6. Static can only access static, non-static can access static and non-static.

+## Main method

+1. Notes
+    1. Who call main?
+JVM call `main` method, so main method must be public.
+    2. JVM call `main` method no need to create object, so this method must be static.
+    3. `main` method receive String formal arguments
+    4. java java.file argument1 argument2 ....
+        ```java
+        // terminal
+        java test a b c

+        // main
+        public static void main(String[] args){
+            args[0]; // a
+            args[1]; // b
+            // ...
+        }
+        ```
+    5. `main` is a static method, can access static properties and methods, but can't access non-static properties and methods.
+Must create a object to access.

+## Code block

+1. Introduction: code block also name intial block, belong to class member(part of class), it's the same as method, using `{}` to encase logic statment.
+But it's different to method, it doesn't have name, return value, arguments, only have method body.
+And it can't be called directly.
+When a class import or create a object, it will be called.
+2. Grammar
+    ```java
+    [modifier]{
+        // coding
+    };

+    // example
+    static {
+        System.out.println("hello world");
+    }
+    ```
+3. Notes:
+    1. modifier: only `static` or none.
+    2. Executation is preferred over construction.
+    3. Code block could be a complement of constuction.
+    4. Static code block is used to initialize class, will be called in **import class**, only **once**. non-static code block will be executed in creating object every time.
+    5. When os import a class?
+        1. `new` operation
+        2. Create subclass object, parent class will be imported.
+        3. Using static member of class, class will be imported.
+Using `Cat.age` will lead to import `Cat` class, class import will be executed static code block.
+            ```java
+            class Cat {
+                public static int age = 10;

+                static{
+                    System.out.println("123");
+                }
+            }

+            // main
+            System.out.println(Cat.age);
+            // 123
+            // 10
+            ```
+    6. Using static member of class, non-static code block will be not executed.
+Non-static code block will only be executed in creating object.